A father of three who shows unwavering support and dedication to his family has been named this year’s Victorian Father of the Year.

-Incredibly humble and with the belief that his family support him as much as he supports them, Stephen says, “We are close and we look after each other.”
+Stephen is incredibly humble and with the belief that his family support him as much as he supports them:

 Since losing their beloved wife/mother, Stephen has taken on the role of main carer for Ben, does the washing, cooking, cleaning, school and sport drop-offs and anything in-between for his family.
 All the while starting work at 5am to drive the trains and be home in time to share dinner with his family, which Sarah notes is not something all families make the time to do.